Algerian nuthatch: Phylogeny

-The Algerian/Kabyle nuthatch is placed in a subgenus, Micrositta, described by the Russian ornithologist Sergei Buturlin in 1916, and has no subspecies.
-American ornithologist Charles Vaurie had grouped in 1957 the Corsican nuthatch, the red-breasted nuthatch (Sitta canadensis) and the Chinese nuthatch (Sitta villosa), which he considered to be very similar, in the "canadensis" group.
-In his 1976 description of the Algerian/Kabyle nuthatch, Vielliard devotes a portion of his paper to the possible relationships of the different species and their evolutionary history.
+The Algerian nuthatch is placed in the subgenus Micrositta, described by the Russian ornithologist Sergei Buturlin in 1916, and has no subspecies.
+American ornithologist Charles Vaurie had grouped in 1957 the Corsican nuthatch, the red-breasted nuthatch (Sitta canadensis) and the Chinese nuthatch (Sitta villosa), which he considered to be very similar, in the "Sitta canadensis" group.
+In his 1976 description of the Algerian nuthatch, Vielliard devotes a portion of his paper to the possible relationships of the different species and their evolutionary history.
 He suggests that Vaurie stopped at a "superficial morphological similarity" to bring the Corsican nuthatch closer to the red-breasted nuthatch, and that the Corsican species should rather form with Krüper's nuthatch a group known as the "Mesogean nuthatches", "where Sitta ledanti providentially fits in".
 He considers it "tempting" to identify the fossil species Sitta senogalliensis (whose membership to the genus Sitta is discussed) described from the Upper Miocene in Italy as the ancestor of the Mesogean nuthatch group.

-In 1998, Eric Pasquet studied the cytochrome b gene in the mitochondrial DNA of about ten nuthatch species, including the various species of the Sitta canadensis group, which he defined as comprising six species, corresponding to those reported in the subgenus, Micrositta: canadensis, villosa, whiteheadi, yunnanensis, krueperi and ledanti.
-Pasquet concluded that the Corsican nuthatch is phylogenetically related to the Chinese nuthatch and the red-breasted nuthatch, these three species forming the sister group of a clade including Krüper's nuthatch and the Algerian/Kabyle nuthatch.
+In 1998, Eric Pasquet studied the cytochrome b gene in the mitochondrial DNA of about ten nuthatch species, including the various species of the Sitta canadensis group, which he defined as comprising six species, corresponding to those reported in the subgenus, Micrositta: S. canadensis, S. villosa, S. whiteheadi, S. yunnanensis, S. krueperi and S. ledanti.
+Pasquet concluded that the Corsican nuthatch is phylogenetically related to the Chinese nuthatch and the red-breasted nuthatch, these three species forming the sister group of a clade including Krüper's nuthatch and the Algerian nuthatch.
 The first three species would even be close enough to constitute subspecies, rejecting the "Mesogean" theory of Vielliard and thus confirming the conclusions of Charles Vaurie.
 For the sake of taxonomic stability, however, all retain their full species status.
-In 2014, Eric Pasquet and colleagues published a phylogeny based on nuclear and mitochondrial DNA of 21 nuthatch species and confirmed the relationships of the 1998 study within the "canadensis group", adding the Yunnan nuthatch, which was found to be the most basal of the species.
+In 2014, Eric Pasquet and colleagues published a phylogeny based on nuclear and mitochondrial DNA of 21 nuthatch species and confirmed the relationships of the 1998 study within the "Sitta canadensis group", adding the Yunnan nuthatch, which was found to be the most basal of the species.

 The conclusions of these studies are in agreement with the morphology of the species, the red-breasted nuthatch, Corsican nuthatch and Chinese nuthatch sharing as a derived character the entirely black crown only present in males, a unique trait among the nuthatches and related families.
-The second clade, which includes Krüper's and Algerian/Kabyle nuthatches, have the front of the crown black in males, with this sexually dimorphic trait absent in juveniles.
+The second clade, which includes Krüper's and Algerian nuthatches, have the front of the crown black in males, with this sexually dimorphic trait absent in juveniles.

 The simplified cladogram below is based on the phylogenetic analysis of Packert and colleagues (2014):